Will-GitHub94/my-knowledge/architecture/general.md

 For example, in traditional manufacturing, have to make sure that loads of money thrown into it to make it secure as it would be too ridiculous to watch a heavy vehicle roll over a bridge and watch it collapse and then go "well we need to build a better bridge next time".
 In software, tests/changes are incredibly cheap.

+### Hybrids

+On some occasions, 1 architecture pattern will not solve all problems.
+For example, you could maybe see that Pipes & Filters can solve 80% of your problems and cover the use cases but what about the extra 20%?
+You could try and find a way to force your business rules/logic to fit into a Pipes & Filters architecture **or** you could use another pattern.
+You, as an architect, have to make that executive decision.

+What I want to get across here is that you do not just have to use **1** pattern for every system.
+Hybrids can be created and you will see throughout this section that an advantage of some patterns *(i.e. microkernel)* is that they are easily embedded into other patterns.

 ***

 ### Physical Constraints